syedgalib/docker-php-starter/README.md

 ```

 ## Initialization
-Navigate to `docker` directory in the terminal and run
+Open the terminal in the root directory and run
 ```shell
 docker compose up -d
 ```